-- 1. Students attend Columbia College in order to learn and grow. - 2.
+- 1. Students attend Columbia College in order to learn and - 2.
 Academic assignments exist for the sake of this goal. - 3.
-Grades exist to show how fully the goal is attained. - Thus, all work and all grades should result from the student's own effort to learn and grow.
-Academic work completed any other way is pointless, and grades obtained any other way are fraudulent.
+Grades exist to show how fully the goal is attained. - 4.
+Thus, all work and all grades should result from the student's own effort to learn and grow.